 Lots of lesson suggestions.
-See also A Parable on Populism and Learning Guide to The Wizard of Oz, a guide for using the movie in the classroom.
+See also A Parable on Populism and The Wizard of Oz for a guide for using the movie in the classroom.

-A synopsis and discussion questions for this book by Jerry Spinellli.
+A lesson plan for this book by Jerry Spinellli.
 See also Teaching Cause and Effect With Wringer.

 The Z Was Zapped